theverymistergames/unity-common/Blueprints/README.md

 - Blueprint **meta**: meta information for blueprint (node positions, ports, colors, etc.) is separated from data that will be used in the runtime
 - Blueprint **compilation**: connections between nodes are optimized during compilation, so helper nodes such as "Subgraph", "Pipe" or "Go To" don't add any overhead at runtime

-Demonstration of the blueprint connections optimization process for subgraph and other special nodes:
+Demonstration of the blueprint connections optimization process for subgraph and other special nodes

 ![blueprint_link_inline](https://github.com/theverymistergames/unity-common/assets/109593086/e26f58a0-415a-47c6-a66c-e6cab836ecf5)

 ### Quick setup